Ride Details: In Camp

 Check-in & Packet Pickup

-Check-in, packet pickup, and orientation will be on Saturday, August 5th.
-Check-in and packet pickup is from 2:00-6:00 PM (Mountain Daylight Time).
+Corbin Park, Post Falls, Idaho: Check-in, packet pickup, and orientation will be on Saturday, August 4th.
+Check-in and packet pickup is from 2:00-6:00 PM (Pacific Time Zone).
 Packet pick up is available in the evening should you arrive after 6:00.
+Dinner will be provided at Corbin Park.
+Saturday night from 5:30 to 7:00 with an orientation meeting and announcement to follow at 7:00 PM.

 For driving directions to camp and parking information, please see the "Getting There" section.